One person arrested after knife assault

 Witnesses tell CTV Kitchener they saw three ambulances respond to the scene.
 Each vehicle took a person away.

-King Street was closed from Argyle Street to Waterloo Street by police for the investigation.
+King Street was closed from Argyle Street to Waterloo Street for the investigation.
 It was opened up around 5:30 p.m.